blasejlondono/blasejlondono.github.io/_projects/matlab-ml-paper/index.md

 ---
 layout: post
 title: MATLAB Pirouette Recognition Project
-description:  Developed LSTM model in MATLAB to classify dancer movements using IMU time-series data.
-Trained on acceleration and gyroscope data, achieving >85% classification accuracy.
-Simulated movement recognition and documented results for analysis pape
+description: I developed a custom LSTM neural network using the MATLAB Deep Learning Toolbox to recognize and classify pirouette movements from a (small) IMU sensor dataset.
+The model achieved over 85% accuracy in identifying dance movements from the aforementioned time-series inputs.
+I simulated the recognition system using a custom MATLAB GUI and documented the full methodology and results in an analysis paper (linked below).
 skills:
 - MATLAB
 main-image: /pirouette.jpg